jeremyedmiston/3nsor-plotter/README.md

 ## Interesting bits...##
-- Jquery is loaded via CDN, so you need an internet connection while doing this.
 - My wifi dongle went to sleep all the time, while I was working on this project.
 I used this to fix it: http://raspberrypi.stackexchange.com/questions/1384/how-do-i-disable-suspend-mode
 As long as the server is running, there's no problem.